akelacena/hugo-twenty-twenty-forestry/content/commands/commands.md

 title = "Commands"

 +++
-**My channel uses Streamlabs Chatbot and the channel coin is Cenas.
+**My channel uses Streamlabs Chatbot and the channel coin is "Cenas".
 Some commands require cenas.
 Rocks are channel points, those aren't used for chatbot but also trigger live events.**

 **_TTS_**